Current News and Collaborations (last updated 2 July, 2008)

 Visits to CNRS, Paris, and Oxford University

-Mark Turin, Project Manager of Digital Himalaya, travelled to Paris in September 2001 to give a presentation to the research unit "Milieux, Societes et Cultures en Himalaya" of the Centre Nationale de Scientifique Research (CNRS).
+Mark Turin, Project Manager of Digital Himalaya, traveled to Paris in September 2001 to give a presentation to the research unit "Milieux, Societes et Cultures en Himalaya" of the Centre Nationale de Scientifique Research (CNRS).
 The talk was well attended by a number of scholars and students of scholars and students of anthropology and related disciplines, all united by a common interest in the Himalayan region.
 A number of individual scholars present expressed sincere interest in sharing their audiovisual materials within the Digital Himalaya forum.

-In November, 2001, Mark Turin journeyed to Oxford University to meet with DR Charles Ramble, lecturer in Tibetan and Himalayan Studies based at the Oriental Institute.
+In November, 2001, Mark Turin journeyed to Oxford University to meet with Dr Charles Ramble, lecturer in Tibetan and Himalayan Studies based at the Oriental Institute.
 Turin gave a presentation to scholars, students and representatives from The Aris Trust Centre for Tibetan and Himalayan Studies on the strategies Digital Himalaya is pursuing to digitise historic 16mm film footage.
 Based on the strength of this meeting, we are now building on shared interests and collaborating on the digitization of valuable ethnographic resources on Bon culture assembled by scholars at Oxford.

 Past News